A guide for parents and caregivers

 Concussion red flags: when to seek emergency care

 Most concussions are managed at home with rest and careful monitoring.
-But some symptoms indicate something more serious is happening inside the brain.
+But some symptoms mean something more serious is happening inside the brain.
 If your child develops any of the following after a head injury, do not wait.
-Call an ambulance or go directly to your nearest emergency room.

 Returning to learning and sport after concussion

 Recovery from concussion is a process, and when it is managed well the outcomes are good.
 There are two parallel tracks your child needs to move through: getting back to learning, and getting back to sport.
-The brain needs to recover its capacity for cognitive work before it is ready for the physical demands of sport, and it is important that this sequence is respected.
+The brain needs to recover its capacity for cognitive work before it is ready for the physical demands of sport, and that sequence must be respected.

 Return to learn